 You prefer being alone to spending time with friends or family members.
 You even lose the desire to be with your significant other and find it hard to take other people’s advice.
 Or you feel like they can’t understand you, that nobody understands how you’re feeling.

 How to handle depression

 You have to be firm: be brave when dealing with depression, muster up all the strength inside you, and accept all the help that people sincerely offer you.
 Remember:

-- Think about how you have the right to be happy again, how you should pick back up your goals for the present and future.
-The past is past and doesn’t exist anymore.
+- Think about how you have the right to be happy again, how you should find goals for the present and future.
+The past is the past and doesn’t exist anymore.
 What’s important is the “here and now” and your own happiness.

 - Depression is something you overcome little by little, with small, everyday accomplishments.
 Today you’ll go out on a walk.
-Tomorrow you’ll make a small change: a new haircut, a new dress, meeting someone new.
-The next day you’ll make a bigger change, like signing up for a class or setting a more complicated goal.
-You’ll feel better every day if you take some steps towards security and self-esteem.
+Tomorrow you’ll make a small change: a new haircut, a new dress.
+The next day you’ll make a bigger change, like signing up for a class or setting a goal.
+You’ll feel better every day if you take some steps towards raising your self-esteem.

 - Never forget: we all have a right to fall, but we also have a duty to get back up.